What should I plant?

 Bigger commercial nurseries like Mahoney’s often have small selection of native perennials, but you have to search a bit for them.
 One of the best ways to get your local nursery to start carrying more pollinator friendly plants is to show demand–ask them!

 Please refrain from digging up wild plants.
 If you are interested in starting your own plants from seeds, be sure to source your seed ethically and sustainably.
-Instructions for propagating your own native plants from seeds can be found from the Wild Seed Project (Maine) and Ecological Landscape Alliance.
+Instructions for propagating your own native plants from seeds can be found at Wild Seed Project (Maine) and Ecological Landscape Alliance, as well as below.